Youth Weight Training: Is it Okay? When Should They Start Lifting Weights?

 Well, it is true that that lifting will take more time and effort, but the benefits of it for your children are definitely worth it.
 They include, but are not limited to:

-- Complex exercises that put more emphasis on numerous joints, muscle coordination, flexibility, etc.
+- Complex exercises that put more emphasis on numerous joints, coordination on major muscle groups, flexibility, etc.

-- Strength training improves many fitness measures that are crucial to sports such as basketball, soccer, and volleyball.
+- Strength training help improve sports performance for such sports as basketball, soccer, and volleyball.
 Besides, it helps reduce sports related injuries.

 - If done properly, these exercises can be a super fun form of at home physical activity depending on your child’s age.

 - They can set your kids up for a lifetime journey of training and caring about their eating habits (such as the need to stop eating sugar), health and overall fitness.